dan-frank/dan-frank/NIXSETUP.md

   - [JSON Peep for Safari](https://apps.apple.com/gb/app/json-peep-for-safari/id1458969831?mt=12)
   - [\_scite](https://apps.apple.com/us/app/scite-extension/id1551820111?mt=12)

-## Breakdown
+## Brief Breakdown

 ### `flake.nix`

-Entry point and container of all my config dependancies.
+Entry point and container of all my config and dependancies.

+### `default.nix`

+Required for `flake-compat`, which adds flake combatability to non flake supported Nix versions.
+See [@edolstra/flake-compat](https://github.com/edolstra/flake-compat/blob/master/default.nix).

 ### `/dotfiles`

-`.` dotfiles that I was unable to 'nixify' and are imported as is.
+`.` dotfiles that I was unable, or have yet, to 'nixify' and are imported as is.

-### `/hosts`
+### `/home`

-My dev environments, managed with home manager and my nix flake.
+Collection of my home-manager configurations.

-### `/modules`
+### `/home/programs`

-This folder includes various nix attribute files that contain the configurations of various packages and apps that I use.
+Programs that are managed by home-manager.

 ### `/overlays`

-This folder contains my personal overlays that don't really need to be pushed into the main nixpkgs repo.
+This folder contains my personal overlays that don't really need, or have yet, to be pushed into the main nixpkgs repo.

+### `/schema`

+Holds schema for `flake.nix`.

+### `/system`

+My dev environments, managed with nixos and darwin.
+Both called via `flake.nix`.

 ## Further Reading